Updated: Dec 22, 2022

 DUIs can still be charged as misdemeanors by prosecutors in these circumstances.
 They do not charge every DUI satisfying the following conditions as a crime.
 They have to do more than prove that the motorist was under the influence and that harm occurred.
 The prosecution must establish that the motorist was inebriated when he or she broke another rule and that the extra offense was the cause of the damage, according to California Vehicle Code Section 23513.

-How Do They Test for DUI?
+How Do They Test for Driving Under the Influence (DUI)?

 The National Highway Traffic Safety Administration has authorized these three tests.